-Permanent records
+Permanent Records

-All disposal classes of records identified as having 'PERMANENT' status in this schedule should be transferred to the Archives Office 25 years after the date of creation.
-Agencies may make application to the Tasmanian Archive & Heritage Office for earlier transfer of particular groups of records and the Tasmanian Archive & Heritage Office may also initiate an earlier transfer arrangement.
+All disposal classes of records identified as having 'PERMANENT' status in this schedule should be transferred to the Tasmanian Archive and Heritage Office 25 years after the date of creation.
+Agencies may make application to the Tasmanian Archive and Heritage Office for earlier transfer of particular groups of records, and the Tasmanian Archive and Heritage Office may also initiate an earlier transfer arrangement.

-Records for transfer should be arranged and described in accordance with any instruction provided by the Tasmanian Archive & Heritage Office.
+Records for transfer should be arranged and described in accordance with any instruction provided by the Tasmanian Archive and Heritage Office.

-Temporary records
+Temporary Records

 All records identified as having 'TEMPORARY' status in this schedule will have a disposal action which is the authorised date for destruction.
 These disposal actions specify minimum retention periods.
-Temporary records can be kept as long as the agency wishes following the expiration of the specified period, but the provisions of the Archives Act 1983 regarding their proper care and custody will still apply to them.
+Temporary records can be kept as long as the agency wishes following expiration of the specified period, but the provisions of the Archives Act 1983 regarding their proper care and custody will still apply to them.